Silverlined/Silverlined/README.md

 I'm Dimitriy, a student of electrical and control systems engineering.

 ### Projects

-I work on a wide variety of projects, most of them related to university.
+I work on projects related to computer vision, optimal estimators, and software-defined radio.

-:books: As a self taught developer, I love open source lectures, hardware, and software.
+📚 As a self taught developer, I love the opencourseware movement.
+🤖 Fiddling with hardware brings me joy and I'll be damned if I don't help put more 🛰️ in orbit.
 <!--Living in time of fundamental change, I'd rather be a participant than just a spectator.-->

 ### Tools